 HSAs have a “triple tax advantage.”
 This means you save on taxes when you contribute, as your money grows, and when you withdraw funds.

 - Contribute pre-tax funds.
 Once you’ve opened an HSA you can begin contributing funds.
 Many choose to have HSA contributions deducted from every paycheck.
 You can also elect to make a one-time contribution if needed.
 If you have an employer sponsored healthcare plan, they can take your contributions out of your paycheck on a pre-tax basis.
 If you enroll in a private market plan, then your contributions are tax deductible.

-The Internal Revenue Service (IRS) determines the contribution limits for HSAs every year.
-The maximum contribution for an individual in 2021 is $3,600.
-If you have family coverage that maximum goes up to $7,200.
+The Internal Revenue Service (IRS) determines the contribution limits for HSAs every year, which are different for individual and family accounts.
 If you are over 55 you can also make an additional catch up contribution of $1,000.

 - Grow your funds tax-free.
 Earnings in your HSA from interest and investments are tax-free.
 This makes an HSA a great way to save for the future, as you won’t be paying tax on your money as it grows.

 - Withdraw funds tax-free when using them on qualified expenses.
 HSA funds that used to pay for qualified healthcare expenses are not subjected to taxes.
 This is true at any age and for any qualified expense.
 The IRS determines what counts as qualified healthcare expenses.
 This includes deductibles, copays, prescriptions, and much more.
 For a full list, check out our guide to “What’s Eligible.”

 You can invest an HSA, which is a fact that some may not realize.
 Only a little over 4% of HSAs in the U.S. have some part of their funds invested.
 The other 96% of HSA account owners could be leaving money on the table.
 We recommend chatting with your financial advisor before investing.
 Everyone's financial situation is different, and they can help choose what's the best.